CPAN-Security/security.metacpan.org/_blog/2026-01-10-CPANSec-Retrospective-2025.md

 The website now features a modern design, and numerous community members have contributed new content throughout the year.

 ## Outreach and Conferences
 We have stickers!
-Salve created an official CPANSec logo and has been distributing stickers at various conferences.
+Salve created stickers from the CPANSec logo Stig and he made, and has been distributing these at various conferences.
 Keep an eye out for them at future events!

-**Conference Presentations:**
+Salve has also been "secretly" proposing a mascot for CPANSec, and placed it all over the website and elsewhere. 🦆

+### Presentations delivered
 (Available at [security.metacpan.org/presentations/](https://security.metacpan.org/presentations/))

 1. **FOSDEM 2025** (Software Bill of Materials devroom) (Salve J. Nilsen)
 1. **German Perl Workshop 2025** — CPAN Security and Sustainability in light of the EU Cyber Resilience Act (Salve J. Nilsen)